 Will VR support automatically continue until my student graduates from college?

 No, VR support must be assessed each semester.
-Your student is expected to maintain good academic standing and is required to maintain contact with his/her VR counselor and to keep the counselor up to date with all transcripts, changes in courses or curricula, financial status or problems encountered.
+Your student is expected to maintain good academic standing and is required to maintain contact with their VR counselor and to keep the counselor up to date with all transcripts, changes in courses or curricula, financial status or problems encountered.

 If I am receiving VR support, do I still need to file a FAFSA?